 The NFL is the most watched sports league in the United States, and it is not close.
 “NFL Sunday Ticket” is the current bundle of all NFL teams and games that occur on Sunday mornings and afternoons and is the only way an out of market fan can consistently watch their favorite team play, at approximately $479.
-This paper examines if the NFL’s price model of Sunday Ticket is in fact profit maximizing, when intuitively it seems that most fans would not watch all games of all teams, and it would be beneficial to allow for fans to select the pricing package that they would prefer, even at a higher rate per game.
-This paper considers each team’s group of games being one component of the overall Sunday Ticket bundle.
-The findings are that most NFL fans would only purchase one team’s package, so to maximize profits, the NFL bundles all teams and thus extracts as much producer surplus as possible.
+This paper examines how the NFL’s price model of the Sunday Ticket package is in fact profit maximizing, when intuitively it seems inefficient.
+This paper considers each team and their season of games as one component of the overall Sunday Ticket bundle.
+The economic model of bundling as a monopolist suggests that the NFL believes that if NFL fans add their total willingness to pay to watch all teams, the total would be greater than the purchase price of the bundle.
+To maximize profits, the NFL bundles all teams and thus extracts as much producer surplus as possible.

 Introduction

-In the 2022-2023 season, the NFL generated an estimated $20.5 billion USD, which was 72% higher than the next closest U.S. professional sports league, the MLB at $11.9 billion (Badenhausen, 2024).
-Approximately $12 billion of that revenue per year comes from its broadcasting deals, with each team receiving a cut.
+In the 2022-2023 season, the NFL generated an estimated $20.5 billion USD in revenue, which was 72% higher than the next closest U.S. professional sports league, the MLB at $11.9 billion (Badenhausen, 2024).
+Approximately $12 billion of that revenue per year comes from its broadcasting deals, with 67% of the overall broadcasting revenue being split evenly amongst all teams (Ozanian, 2024).
 How does the NFL make so much money from broadcasting?

-The NFL is in ongoing litigation with plaintiffs representing the purchasers of NFL Sunday Ticket.
-The plaintiffs, alleging the NFL violated antitrust by combining teams who are supposed to be competing for business into one steep package price, won originally and the NFL was ordered to pay $4.6 billion in damages.
-The NFL appealed and the Judge overturned the decision, but there is still more ongoing litigation.
-This proves that the NFL is actively fighting to protect the current pricing model, and thus they must believe that it is in their best interests to continue with their current pricing plan.
+The NFL is in ongoing litigation with plaintiffs representing the purchasers of NFL Sunday Ticket package.
+The plaintiffs, alleging the NFL violated antitrust laws by combining teams who are supposed to be competing for business into one steep package price, won originally and the NFL was ordered to pay $4.6 billion in damages (Mccann, 2024).
+The judge overturned the decision upon an appeal from the NFL.
+The case is still ongoing in the ninth circuit of appeals, and a final ruling is not expected soon.
+This shows that the NFL is actively fighting to protect its current pricing model, and thus they must believe that it is in their best interests to continue with their current pricing plan.

-NFL Sunday Ticket has historically lost money for whatever media company purchases its exclusivity contract (Crupi, 2023).
-Prior to the 2023 season, DIRECTV had owned the exclusive rights to Sunday ticket for approximately 25 years.
+The NFL Sunday Ticket package has historically lost money for whatever media company purchases its exclusivity contract (Crupi, 2023).
+Prior to the 2023 season, DIRECTV had owned the exclusive rights to the Sunday Ticket package for approximately 25 years.
 In 2022, however, YouTube TV purchased the expiring contract for a new seven-year deal worth slightly more than two billion dollars USD per year, for a total around fifteen billion (Rizzo, 2022).
 This is a five-hundred million dollar increase from the NFL’s contract with DIRECTV, who opted to not bid to renew.
 After one full year of Sunday Ticket on YouTube, both YouTube and DIRECTV lost approximately one billion USD per year on the purchase of Sunday Ticket for their platform.
+The Sunday Ticket bundle is potentially viewed by these companies as more of an acquisition tool, or a way to increase its overall customer base.
+In the case of DirecTV, they viewed the losses as greater than their potential gains and did not bid to renew.

 Compared to other major United States professional sports leagues, the NFL has a much different structure from the MLB, NHL, and NBA.
-The NFL and owns the broadcasting rights for all the teams in their respective leagues, but the NBA, NHL, and MLB have contracts for national broadcasting, along with teams owning their own broadcasting rights for a daily basis.
+The NFL owns the broadcasting rights for all the teams in their respective leagues, while the NBA, NHL, and MLB have contracts for national broadcasting, along with teams owning their own broadcasting rights for a daily basis.
 The two most comparable are the NBA and NHL, as they have the exact number of games in a season (82).
-The findings of this paper have impact not only on NFL, but also on the other three major professional sports leagues in the U.S.